2020 World's Best Racehorse Rankings

 The 2020 World's Best Racehorse Rankings, sponsored by Longines was the 2020 edition of the World's Best Racehorse Rankings.
 It was an assessment of Thoroughbred racehorses issued by the International Federation of Horseracing Authorities (IFHA) on 26 January 2021.
-It included horses aged three or older which competed in flat races during 2020.
-It was open to all horses irrespective of where they raced or where they were trained.
+It included horses aged three or older which competed in flat races during 2020, and was open to all horses irrespective of where they raced or where they were trained.